swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

   var storage: Span<Element> { get }
 }

-extension UnsafeBufferPointer where Element: BitwiseCopyable {
-  /// Unsafely view this buffer as a `RawSpan` var bytes: RawSpan { get }
-}

-extension UnsafeMutableBufferPointer where Element: BitwiseCopyable {
-  /// Unsafely view this buffer as a `RawSpan` var bytes: RawSpan { get }
-}

 extension UnsafeRawBufferPointer {
-  /// Unsafely view this buffer as a `Span` var storage: Span<Element> { get }

   /// Unsafely view this raw buffer as a `RawSpan` var bytes: RawSpan { get }
 }

 extension UnsafeMutableRawBufferPointer {
-  /// Unsafely view this buffer as a `Span` var storage: Span<Element> { get }

   /// Unsafely view this raw buffer as a `RawSpan` var bytes: RawSpan { get }
 }